Kantuta Expeditions

-The Kantuta expeditions were two separate Pacific Ocean expeditions on balsa rafts led by the Czech explorer and adventurer Eduard Ingris in 1955 and 1959, inspired by Thor Heyerdahl's Kon-Tiki expedition, The goal of Ingris's Kantuta expeditions was to repeat the success of the Kon-Tiki and confirm Heyerdahl's theory about the migration of early South Americans to Polynesia.
+The Kantuta expeditions were two separate Pacific Ocean expeditions on balsa rafts led by the Czech explorer and adventurer Eduard Ingriš in 1955 and 1959, inspired by Thor Heyerdahl's Kon-Tiki expedition.
+The goal of Ingriš's Kantuta expeditions was to repeat the success of the Kon-Tiki and confirm Heyerdahl's theory about the migration of early South Americans to Polynesia.

+First expedition

-The first voyage which Ingris and his crew attempted on the raft La Kantuta, sailed from Talara, Peru on 4 December 1955.
+The first voyage, which Ingriš and his crew attempted on the raft La Kantuta, sailed from Talara, Peru on 4 December 1955.
 It ended in failure 90 days later.
 Straying too far north, the raft entered the equatorial doldrums and became stuck going round and round in a 600-mile-wide gyre.
 For six weeks, the crew weathered starvation and resentment, until they were finally rescued by a United States naval vessel returning from Antarctica.

+Second expedition

-Ingris spent the next three years building La Kantuta II.
+Ingriš spent the next three years building La Kantuta II.
 On 12 April 1959, the raft was towed from Callao, Peru, to the Humboldt Current.
-Four months later, Ingris and Joaquin Guerrero completed the expedition successfully, despite two of the new crewmembers having abandoned ship, taking the water supply with them.
+Four months later, Ingriš and Joaquin Guerrero completed the expedition successfully, despite two of the new crew members having abandoned ship, taking the water supply with them.
 Having sailed a distance of 6,000 miles, La Kantuta II finally smashed onto the reef at Mataiva, an atoll north of Tahiti, the last island in the ocean current's path.